mapmeld/ml/100-days-of-ml.md

 ### 5 & 6 September
 Had some trouble sleeping, most progress was running LandCoverNet dataset download
 - Wrote down a plan for AdapterHub, would be interesting to make Arabic dialect and COVID MASK adapters
+- Some practice questions for tech screening interviews

 ### 4 September
 - Followed the directions from Facebook for the HateMemes challenge ( https://github.com/facebookresearch/mmf/tree/master/projects/hateful_memes ), got a few epochs of training, but it would take >24hrs of training